uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 This check is done by doing a `getChannel().getModule()` call on the source object.
 For every modular source, a proper indicator is displayed as described in the UI component section.

 Currently, every CLM filter displays a field to choose one of two hard-coded rules: `allow` or `deny`.
-For module filters, this field must be hidden.
+Since the module filtering logic works in an implicit "deny all" fashion (See build/promote section), this field must be hidden for module filters.
 Each added module filter stores the value of a chosen module/stream in `name` or `name:stream` format.

-*There is no API communication required during the project setup phase.*
+Whenever a change is made in any of the filters, a call to the same API endpoint is made to check the validity of the current selections to provide real-time feedback when the current combination is not a valid one.
+The API's error reporting mechanism is used to determine the failure and provide meaningful messages to the user in the UI.

 ### Build/promote
 At build time, all the module filter values are read in the form of `name:stream` tuples or only `name` in case the default stream is chosen.
+The remaining modules where a selection has not been made are set to disabled (except the case that no module filters are attached at all, see below).
 With a list of name/stream tuples, the API is called to resolve the modular dependencies and the appropriate contexts (see next section).
 If successful, the API returns a list of full RPM names belonging to all the enabled streams.
 Additionally, the backend retrieves a full list of all the modular RPMs and subtracts the enabled ones from this list.
 The resulting list is translated into corresponding `Package` objects.
 This list is then filtered out in a way similar to the package filters.

+In case there is no module filters attached to a project, all the module filtering is bypassed and the module metadata is cloned to the target.
+As a result, the target repository is a 1-to-1 copy with modularity (the other types of filtering are still applied).
+This allows the user to be able to use CLM while keeping the modularity of the repository.

 ### Modular dependency and context resolution
 Module metadata includes information about "modular dependencies" where a module is dependent on another module.